elementT1000/t4_project_summary/README.md

 This setup included a custom room with a modified treadmill (to reduce sagittal occlusion), the cameras, and a computer interface for clinicians.
 Before training the models used to identify joints and gait patterns, the T4 team and clinicians had to **gather more than 400 video recordings of patients.
 The original dataset was composed of these samples** and enabled the developments mentioned later.

 A semi-automated process was devised to enable quick and easy data collection during dataset development and after going live.
-The videos of a patients gait were recorded and uploaded in to a patient's folder.
+The videos of a patient's gait were recorded and uploaded into a patient's folder.
 A Powershell script on the local encrypted server would watch for these events (dev/bin/WatchToFlip.ps1).
 The videos would be pre-processed by flipping the videos to the correct orientation, renaming them, and increasing contrast of the video.

 ## 2.3.
 Data Processing
-These videos were then put in to a processing directory where the product/stride/main.py script would be run.
+These videos were then put into a processing directory where the product/stride/main.py script would be run.
 This script would **use our pose estimation models to infer the position of joints**, seen in Figure 2 Section B. This pixel data was stored in .h5 files.
-Basic trigonometry was used to calculate the angles between dots along specified axis (product/stride/angle_finder.py).
+Basic trigonometry was used to calculate the angles between dots along specified axes (product/stride/angle_finder.py).
 After this process was completed, **a .csv file containing all of the calculated angles was created, as well as a video with the joints and angles written on it.**

 Finally, at the end of video and .csv creation, a machine learning model would be run on the .csv.
-It would take a row of angles, and predict the phase of gait that the individual was in during that row, see Figure 2 Section C. This was an entireley **novel development, to our knowledge, and a specific request from the PT's**.
+It would take a row of angles, and predict the phase of gait that the individual was in during that row, see Figure 2 Section C. This was an entirely **novel development, to our knowledge, and a specific request from the PT's**.
 Having the phase of gait labeled on the .csv and frame simplified the review process.

 #### Figure 3: Data Review and Reporting
 ![alt text](readme_assets\VideoandT4ReportPhoto.png)

 ## 2.4.
 Data Processing and Sharing
 PTs could review the .csv file by uploading it to our deployed Dash app, which enabled individualized patient data analysis.
 They could **highlight the phase of gait, isolate the perspective of the movement plane (ex.
 Anterior Frontal), and look at the movement patterns**.
-These reports also allowed the PT to input patient information and perscriptive exercise plans for the patient and email it to them from their own email addresses.
+These reports also allowed the PT to input patient information and prescriptive exercise plans for the patient and email it to them from their own email addresses.

 ## 2.5.
 Data Storage
 All raw and generated data was archived in patient folders on the local encrypted server and the HIPAA-compliant cloud service used by the clinics.
 This process was automated through cloud tools and Powershell scripts that continuously monitored relevant directories.

 # 3. Technical Development
 ## 3.1.
 Joint Identification with Neural Networks
 The Physical Therapists that conduct gait analysis go through extensive training to review patient movement patterns (usually directly watching them, but also with videos) and identify altered movement patterns.
-This process relies heavily on the relative relationship of the patients joints.
+This process relies heavily on the relative relationship of the patient's joints.
 To mirror this, our first step was to pinpoint the exact joint locations PTs focus on, down to specific bone protrusions.
 These reference points varied across the anterior, sagittal, and posterior planes, so we developed three separate models to identify the necessary joints for each perspective, which was documented for our labeling team.

 Next, we reviewed the literature and found a paper from [Alexander Mathis, et al.](https://www.nature.com/articles/s41593-018-0209-y).
 In this paper the team describes a process of labeling the "body parts" of animals in videos.
 Then, they fit a pre-trained Residual Neural Network (ResNet-50) to the data, a process called transfer learning.
 This process is documented in the GitHub repository [DEEPLABCUT](https://github.com/DeepLabCut/DeepLabCut).
 The T4 team modified the DEEPLABCUT package to customize it to the practical requirements of this project.